rusoto/rusoto/integration_tests/README.md

 In this directory, `integration_tests`, you can run all tests with `cargo test --features all`.

-Specific tests can be run using their feature flags.
+Specific service tests can be run using their feature flags.
 To run the S3 tests: `cargo test --features s3`.

-To run multiple tests, add the feature flags: `cargo test --features "ecs ec2"`.
+To run multiple service tests, add the feature flags: `cargo test --features "ecs ec2"`.